 3. Give customers an incentive to upgrade – Promotional Strategy

-This is the most popular strategy among many subscription businesses.
-Consider offering a free trial or providing the option to try one or two months of a paid service for free.
-Promotional incentives can be a great method for convincing dissatisfied customers to stick around, for example, give 2 months free if they had an issue with your service or give a $50 credit when there was an outage.
-WP Engine follows this practice.
+Consider offering a free trial or providing the option to try two weeks to one month of a paid service for free.
+Also, promotional incentives can be an excellent method for convincing dissatisfied customers to stick around.
+For example, give two months free if they had an issue with your service or provide a $50 credit when there was an outage.

 4. Instead of paying up front, users can pay for what they use – Pay as you go Strategy

-For certain types of business models, it can be practical to send a bill to customers at the end of the month for the services that they used instead of billing for a single fee up front.
-A number of cloud computing services, such as Amazon Web Services uses this model.
+It can be practical for specific business models to send a bill to customers at the end of the month for the services they used instead of billing for a single fee upfront.
+Several cloud computing services follows an usage based pricing model.
+AWS Pricing and GCP Pricing is dependent on the amount of workloads the customer uses.

 5. Lock in your price point up front but keep other options open – Overage Strategy

-This is a model that is being adopted rapidly across subscription businesses.
+It’s a model that is being adopted rapidly across subscription businesses.
 You lock in the customers to get a base price and then charge the customers for extra usage.
 This idea is adopted from traditional communication companies.
-Good example in this model is eFax.

 Keep in mind that none of these strategies have to stand alone to be successful.
-There are numerous options for mixing and matching components from different strategies as well as creating your own customized pricing for your particular subscription business.
-It is also important to keep in mind that a strategy is not** set in stone**.
-If something isn’t working, don’t be afraid to change it.
+There are many options for mixing and matching components from different strategies (here’s our ultimate pricing guide).
+It is also essential to keep in mind that your pricing strategy is not set in stone.
+If something isn’t working, don’t be afraid to change it––Chargebee helped Drawboard achieve a 20x ROI with their pricing experiments.